RajshreeUmarekar/news-app-spring-boot/README.md

 # news-app-spring-boot
-Build using GitHub Actions/Jenkins + Deploy to Docker
+Build using GitHub Actions + Deploy to Docker